ennis/artifice/NOTES.md

 - problem: worse intra-frame memory aliasing?
 - problem: turning things "async" is harder, because need to split in different batches
 - problem: pacing always considers batch N-2, but we now produce more batches in a "frame"
+- problem: "transient" resources now only live within a submission, which is not a meaningful granularity for the user

 Alt. proposal: rename "batch" to "frame" to avoid confusion with vkQueueSubmit batches
+- OK